shareloqs/MPSDynamics/docs/src/theory.md

     \left(\frac{\mathrm{d}}{\mathrm{d}t} - \frac{1}{\mathrm{i}\hbar}\hat{P}_{T_{|\varphi\rangle}\mathcal{M}}\hat{H}\right)|\varphi\rangle =0\ .
 ```

 In the context of MPS, the manifold $\mathcal{M}$ will correspond to the space of full-ranked MPS of a given bond dimension $D$, and the tangent space will be the space spanned by variations of single MPS tensors.

-The major advantage of this method is that it naturally preserves the unitarity of the time evolution and conserves the energy.
+The projector defines an effective Hamiltonian, $\hat{\mathcal{P}}_{|\psi(t)\rangle, \mathcal{M}}$, under which the dynamics are constrained on $\mathcal{M}$.
+Constraining the dynamics on a manifold, introduces a projection error: the time evolution will obey to an effective Hamiltonian different from the starting one.
+After the introduction of TDVP as a time evolution method for MPS, Haegeman \textit{et al.} pointed out [^haegeman_unifying_2016] that there exist an analytical decomposition for the projector operator $\hat{\mathcal{P}}$ that simplifies the resolution of the equation, turning the problem into one where each matrix $A_i$ can be updated with an effective \textit{on site} Hamiltonian $\hat H_\text{eff}$ via a Schroedinger like equation.
+The effective Hamiltonian $\hat H_\text{eff}$ is a contraction of the Hamiltonian MPO and the current state of the other matrices composing the MPS.
+This allows to do a sequential update.

+There exist different versions of the TDVP algorithm.
+In `MPSDynamics.jl` three methods have been so far implemented:
+- the one-site TDVP (1TDVP)
+- the two-sites TDVP (2TDVP)
+- the adaptive TDVP (DTDVP) [^dunnett_efficient_2021]
+The main advantage of the one-site 1TDVP algorithm is that it preserves the unitarity of the MPS during the time evolution.
+Its main problem, conversely, is that the time evolution is constrained to happen on a manifold constituted by tensors of fixed bond dimension, a quantity closely related to the amount of entanglement in the MPS, and such a bond dimension has therefore to be fixed before the beginning of the time evolution.
+This strategy will necessarily be non optimal: the growth of the bond dimensions required to describe the quantum state should ideally mirror the entanglement growth induced by the time evolution.
+2TDVP allows for such a dynamical growth of the bond dimensions, and therefore better describes the entanglement in the MPS.
+It suffers however of other drawbacks: first of all, a truncation error is introduced (by the means of an SVD decomposition), which entails a loss of unitarity of the time-evolved MPS.
+Moreover, 2TDVP has bad scaling properties with the size of the local dimensions of the MPS: this is a major issue when dealing with bosons.
+The DTDVP algorithm combines the best features of 1TDVP and 2TDVP: it preserves unitarity, it has the same scaling properties of 1TDVP, and it adapts the bond dimensions to the entanglement evolution at each site and at each time-step.
+DTDVP does not suffer from a truncation error, but introduces only a projection error.

 ## Bibliography
 [^chin_exact_2010]: